funkcjonariusze/commando/doc/query_dsl.md

   :option/color "crystal red"})
 ```

-### Working with JSON
+### Working with Strings

-To work with JSON input (e.g. from an HTTP request), use the command-resolve-json-spec command.
-Use string keys to describe Instructions (instead `:commando/resolve` use `"commando-resolve"`) and QueryExpressions.
+To work with JSON input (e.g. from an HTTP request), use string keys to describe Instructions (instead `:commando/resolve` use `"commando-resolve"`) and QueryExpressions(also with string keys).

 Note that defmethod dispatches on a string ("instant-car-model") and the parameters map (:strs [QueryExpression]) uses string-based destructuring.
 Cause QueryExpression uses strings, the resolvers must also use string keys in their returned maps.